theactman2-gif/Microsoft-to-Microslop-Nvidia-and-more-/README.md

 # Microsoft-to-Microslop-Nvidia-and-more- (Chromium only)
 A fork or Modified version of the extension Microsoft to Microslop made by 4O4-wasd.
-Credit goes to them https://github.com/4O4-wasd/Microslop This fork Includes more keywords being replaced, Redone option ui (Albeit lazily, But still.) and an easter egg too!
+Credit goes to them https://github.com/4O4-wasd/Microslop This fork Include more keywords being replaced, Redone option ui (Albeit lazily, But still.) and an easter egg too!
 (Not hidden at all, Still is either way.)